Skip to main content

 2. Press Run.

-3. The motor will rotate slightly and lock.
-After about 2 seconds, a long "beep" sound is emitted, and a check mark is displayed in the detection status, indicating success.
+3. The motor will rotate slightly and lock; after about 2 seconds, a long "beep" sound will be emitted, and the detection status will show a checkmark, indicating success.

 caution